 At first glance, a heavy lift may look straightforward.
 A crane arrives, a load is lifted, and the job moves forward.
 In reality, every lift sits inside a web of dependencies that must align perfectly.

 Before a crane ever reaches the jobsite, decisions must be made about access routes, ground conditions, load paths, traffic impacts, and permit requirements.
-If hauling schedules change or traffic plans are delayed, the lift itself can grind to a halt.
+Experienced teams such as Hill Crane and Rigging coordinate these elements early in the planning stage to prevent delays once lifting operations begin.

 Many of these issues are discussed in general terms in resources like crane and rigging tips for California projects, but when each service is handled by a different vendor, coordination becomes the contractor’s burden.